Access to the University

 or status as a Vietnam era or disabled veteran.
 This right shall be guaranteed to

-all students presently enrolled, students applying for admission, employees, and
+all students presently enrolled, students applying for admission, employees, and applicants

-or complaints regarding discrimination should contact
+regarding discrimination should contact

 Director of Human Resources